Wiscasset firefighter with cancer linked to 9/11 asks people to donate blood, platelets

 But getting that diagnosis confirmed took longer than it should have.
 Kubler needed blood platelets but found out there were none available anywhere in the country.

-He and his wife Susan had a doctor write an order so they could hold a blood drive for Kubler.
-His fellow firefighters with Hackensack Fire Department in New Jersey helped get donors lined up.
+He and his wife, Susan, had a doctor write an order so they could hold a blood drive for Kubler.
+His fellow firefighters at the Hackensack Fire Department in New Jersey helped get donors lined up for the blood drive Saturday.

 “We were not aware there was such an emergency in this entire country for blood platelets,” Kubler said.
 “I wouldn’t want to see anybody go through what I did.
 You could have a relative in a car accident.”